XuewenWangUGA/GMATA/README.md

  `cd GMATA`

- For Linux and Mac OS X, you may need to install additional dependency primer3 and e-PCR.zip which is alvailable at [Sourceforge](https://sourceforge.net/projects/gmata/)
+ For Linux and Mac OS X, you may need to install additional dependency primer3 and e-PCR.zip which is alvailable at [Sourceforge](https://sourceforge.net/projects/gmata/).
+Linux like systems have to install primer3 depdency.
+As the latest primer3 IO is changed and compatible to 4 only, the latest Primer3 is not working properly at the moment.
+Please use the tested version of primer3 (primer3-2.2.3.tar.gz) coming with this package and install it.

  For Windows, everthing is in the package so you don't need to install additional dependency.